LeoLezury/Hydrogen/README.md

 **About Hydrogen**

-Hydrogen is a tiny GDI Malware, with some bytebeat music, many payloads and some shaders.
+Hydrogen is a small GDI Malware, with some bytebeat music, many payloads and some shaders.

 IF YOU USE THE SOURCE CODE OF THIS PROJECT, THEN YOUR PROJECT MUST BE OPEN SOURCE!
 ***